shaik1002/biggitlabbomb/doc/user/group/compliance_pipelines.md

 framework has a compliance pipeline configured or not.

 Therefore, communicate with project users about compliance pipeline configuration to reduce uncertainty and confusion.

-### Multiple compliance frameworks

-You can [apply to a single project](compliance_frameworks.md#apply-a-compliance-framework-to-a-project) multiple compliance frameworks with compliance pipelines configured.
-In this case, only the first compliance framework applied to a project has its compliance pipeline included in the project pipeline.

-To ensure that the correct compliance pipeline is included in a project:

-1. Remove all compliance frameworks from the project.
-1. Apply the compliance framework with the correct compliance pipeline to the project.
-1. Apply additional compliance frameworks to the project.

 ## Configure a compliance pipeline